Gossip Girl Reboot's First Trailer Is Even Steamier Than We Expected - E! Online

 "She is a stranger who has found herself in your friend group," one character warns, "with your boyfriend."

-Lots of sexual tension appears to be on the menu as well, as the trailer shows what appears to be an unexpected kiss between one duo, along with another pair of characters waking up in bed together.
+Lots of sexual tension appears to be on the menu, as the trailer shows what appears to be an unexpected kiss between one duo, along with another pair of characters waking up in bed together.

-The one returning presence in the new version is the voice of Kristen Bell, who narrates the episodes, as she did in the original.
-This time, every move made by the Upper East Side private-school teens is being documented by a mysterious Instagram account, replacing the first version's blog.
+The key returning presence in the new version is the voice of Kristen Bell, who narrates the episodes, as she did in the original.
+This time, every move made by the Upper East Side private-school teens is documented by a mysterious Instagram account, replacing the first version's blog.

 This series' cast includes Jordan Alexander, Eli Brown, Thomas Doherty, Tavi Gevinson, Emily Alyn Lind, Evan Mock, Zion Moreno, Whitney Peak and Savannah Lee Smith.